pubcast/pubcast/handlers/webfinger/README.md

 }
 ```

-In this case, `alice` would be the Organization `slug` and `my-example.com` is the domain of the server.
+In this case, `alice` is the ActivityPub Organization slug, and `my-example.com` is the domain of the server.